 You also have access to the flashcards for quick terminology drills that will instill vital information.
 You get a mock state exam that mimics the state exam and uses similar questions and time restraints

-Don’t just take the mock state exams once, take it multiple times!
+Don’t just take the mock state exams once, take them multiple times!
 Try to get at least 80%.
 If you can consistently get a score of 80% at least five times, you’re good to go.

 Tip #10: Don’t Overthink It

 Some people might fall into a trap.
 They sit down for the exam, stress, and want to outsmart the exam.
 This is a classic example of overthinking.

 Test takers nose dive and get exam anxiety that leads to them ejecting key information and terminology.